changyupkim/issue-backup/README.md

 # The issue backup utility

-A user can download issue data from an issue repository.
+A user can download a project data from an issue repository.

 # Purposes

-The issue management plays a critical role in managing a project.
+The issue management plays a critical role to manage a project.
 Various kinds of issue repositories are present and used.

-One can download the issues posted into a project for later use.
+One can download all the data of a project.

 # Terms